Schooling during the asylum application period

 In upper secondary school, teachers have to make a continuing assessment of your child's knowledge.
 This assessment will be the basis for your child's continued education.

-Attending upper secondary school is voluntary.
-In upper secondary school your child can attend various national programmes or introduction programmes.
-The national programmes include both vocational programmes and preparatory programmes for subsequent higher education.
+Upper secondary school attendance is voluntary.
+In upper secondary school you can study on various national programmes or an introductory programme.
+National programmes include vocational programmes and preparatory programmes for subsequent higher education.

-In order for your child to be able to attend a vocational programme, s/he has to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another five subjects.
-In other words, a Pass grade is required in eight subjects in total.
+In order to attend a vocational programme you need to have Pass grades in Swedish or Swedish as a Second Language, English, Mathematics, and in another five subjects.
+In other words you need Pass grades in a total of eight subjects.

 In order for your child to be able to attend a preparatory programme, s/he has to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another nine subjects.
 In other words, a Pass grade is required in twelve subjects in total.

-If your child does not qualify for the national programmes, s/he can attend one of the five introduction programmes.
-Introduction programmes are flexible in terms of the pace, scope and content of studies.
-The programmes also have to be adaptable to your child's previous knowledge and needs.
+If you are not qualified to attend any of the national programmes you can attend one of the introductory programmes.
+These are flexible in terms of the pace, scope and content of studies.
+Introductory programmes also have to be adaptable to your previous knowledge and needs.

 In preparatory class your child studies various subjects at the same time as s/he is taught the basics of the Swedish language.
 The aim of having your child study one or several subjects in preparatory class is for him/her to be able to join lessons in the ordinary class as soon as possible.